 Mix and boil for another 30 minutes

-The jota should be thick and should be left to rest
+The jota should be thick and must be left to rest

 Pot